PM520-Spring2022/Week7--MCMC-calculating-q/README.tex.md

 ### Note on Latex

 Note that this document was written to exploit an installed package called TeXify.
-It provides a way of writing math usoing LaTeX on Github.
+It provides a way of writing math using LaTeX on Github.
 If you install that package it looks for files with a .tex.md extension.
 Whenever it finds one, it compiles any LaTeX code in that file and creates a rendered version with a .md extension.
 That's how this README.md file wass created.